Jurgen Klopp insists he has no regrets over Liverpool exit: ‘I’m more than happy not to be there’

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Former Liverpool boss Jurgen Klopp says he hopes Mohamed Salah, Virgil van Dijk and Trent Alexander-Arnold stay at the club and has stressed he has no regrets about his own decision to leave.
+Jurgen Klopp has said he hopes Mohamed Salah, Trent Alexander-Arnold and Virgil van Dijk stay at Anfield as he declared he has no regrets about leaving Liverpool while his former club flourish under Arne Slot.

-Forward Salah and defenders Van Dijk and Alexander-Arnold are all currently on contracts that will run out this summer.

-Klopp, who stepped down as Reds manager at the end of last season and is now Red Bull’s head of global soccer, told a press conference in Salzburg on Tuesday: “He (Salah) is the biggest striker Liverpool had in modern times.

-“Fantastic player, fantastic human being, outstanding athlete, best ambassador (Egypt) could have.
-Fantastic really in very much all departments.
-So I hope he will stay at Liverpool.
+Salah, Alexander-Arnold and Van Dijk are all out of contract this summer and could leave on free transfers but Klopp, at his unveiling at Red Bull’s head of global soccer, said there was no chance they would join his stable of clubs, including RB Leipzig and RB Salzburg.

+The 57-year-old stood down last summer after an eight-and-a-half year reign in which he paid a club record £75m for Van Dijk and gave a debut to Alexander-Arnold, before later making them captain and vice-captain.
+Salah scored the most goals under Klopp, who described him as Liverpool’s finest forward in their recent history.

+Liverpool have been in talks with all three about new deals but they are also able to sign pre-contract agreements for a summer move to foreign clubs.
+Alexander-Arnold is a target for Real Madrid while Salah has described himself as "more out than in" with no agreement over a deal.

+Klopp said he was keen to see Salah remain at Anfield, explaining in reply to an Egyptian journalist: “I hope he stays.
+He is the biggest striker LFC had in the modern days.
+Fantastic player, fantastic human being, outstanding athlete, greatest ambassador your country could have.

-“From my point of view I would love all three of them to extend their contracts, but I don’t know.
-They didn’t tell me.”
+“From my point of view, I would love all three to extend their contracts, but they did not tell me."

 Klopp also gave a playful answer when asked about the possibility of the trio joining Red Bull’s network of clubs in the future, in which he referenced criticism of right-back Alexander’s defending.